zirreal/multi-agent.io/README.md

 ## Brief Description

 Laboratory for the study of aspects of the organization of networked cyber-physical systems in autonomous conditions using decentralized technologies

+## Team experience

+[Vadim Manaenko](https://github.com/Vourhey) - head of the laboratory, ICT assistant, postgraduate student of the 2nd year of study.

+* DevOps engineer of the Airalab team (Robonomics developers) with three years of experience.
+* Team lead of the engineering department of the Robonomics platform.
+* Experience in decentralized projects since 2017: Ethereum, Tezos, Lightning Network.
+* Knowledge of the Robot Operating System at the package development level.
+* Languages: Python (> 3 years), Rust, Kotlin.
+* Linux: Ubuntu, Arch, NixOS, Bash
+* Experience in conducting master classes, seminars, video lectures.

+Recent projects:

+* Protocol for issuing green certificates based on data from renewable energy sources.
+* A system for registering a digital passport of drones and their flights.
+* Quality control system for chemical products.

+[Ivan Berman](https://scholar.google.com/citations?user=jo5zE10AAAAJ) is a scientific administrator, an engineer of CSR, a post-graduate student of the 2nd year of study.

+* Performer of various research projects on cyber-physical systems and methods of control theory, since 2013.
+* h-index = 5, author of over 10 scientific publications.
+* Skills of technical analysis, CPS modeling, research, drawing up specifications and technical documentation.
+* Member of the Student Design Bureau from 2015-2018.
+* Knowledge of Robot Operating System, Matlab + Simulink.
+* Languages: Python, C ++.

+Recent projects:

+* Methods for controlling the autonomous movement of small-sized robotic swimming facilities.
+* Monitoring the safety of forest areas using UAVs and machine learning methods.
+* Environmental monitoring based on IoT technologies.

+[Alexander Kapitonov](https://scholar.google.com/citations?user=J3HFpjoAAAAJ) - curator of the laboratory, Ph.D., dean of ICT.

+* One of the creators of the concept of "robot economy", the progressor of the Robonomics platform.
+* Scientific supervisor of grants from the Russian Science Foundation, Erasmus +, student design bureaus.
+* h-index = 11, author of over 30 scientific publications.
+* Regular program participant of the MIT Media Lab Symposium Blockchain for Robotics and AI Systems.

 ## Keywords